kent-map/chirpy/_posts/2024-03-01-20c-northbourne-biography.md

 ---
 title: "Walter James, Fourth Lord Northbourne, ‘Inventor of Organic Farming’"
-description: "Walter James, Fourth Lord Northbourne, shaped twentieth-century agriculture by coining the term organic farming in Look to the Land (1940) and linking soil health to national resilience.
-Work at the Betteshanger estate near Deal, biodynamic networks, and wartime food policy in Kent reveal the tensions between ecological principles and pressure for maximum production."
+description: "Walter James, the fourth Lord Northbourne, is credited with the creation of the term ‘organic farming’ in 1840.
+During WW2 he chaired the County War Agriculture Committee for Kent, whose objective was to boost food production."
 author: Diana Hirst
 date: 2024-03-01
 categories: [ 20c ]